snappizz/engraving-challenges/meta/git-workflow.md

 #### Git Workflow

+This document describes the basic Git procedures for the "openLilyLib Engraving Challenges" project.

+---

 1. **Branches**
    The `master` branch isn't intended for any work.
 All concrete work is done in feature branches that are merged into `master` only when a challenge or a